Problem

 :::

-If a troubleshooting step or a specific edge case only applies to a small percentage of users, do not let it interrupt the logical flow of your main tutorial.
-Use the [Collapsible Container](../../content/containers/collapsible) to bury these details while keeping them easily accessible when needed.
+If a troubleshooting step only applies to a small percentage of users, do not let it interrupt the main tutorial’s logical flow.
+Use the Collapsible Container to bury these details while keeping them accessible.

 1. Start the development server by running `npx @docmd/core dev`.